-Have you ever tried using a natural tomato fertilizer to grow your tomato crop?
+Have you ever tried using a natural tomato fertilizer to grow your tomato plants?

 Let’s face it… Tomatoes are undoubtedly the most popular plant grown in many home vegetable gardens.

 They are hardy plants and can grow in almost every “hardy” zone.

 However, tomatoes are heavy feeders and need a lot of nutrients.

 One of the most frequent questions that dominate tomato discussions is: